samheard/digital-first/README.md

 ```bash
 sudo apt-get install yarn
 ```
+There seems to be some dispute over names (!!) a program called cmdtest may be selected which has no relation to yarn.

+See the discussion groups for a solution.

 The frameworks used to create Quasar are node.js and vue.js

 Vue will complain if the node.js version is too old - likely the Ubuntu repository accessed by your package manager has an older version